Skip to content

 Private Tea Ceremony: Arrange through hotels or specialist services.
 Couples’ session in a traditional tea room.

-Night Temple Walks: During illumination seasons, walking through lit temple gardens is magical.
+Night Temple Walks: During illumination seasons, walking through lit temple gardens is one of Kyoto’s signature evenings.

 Ryokan Stay: The traditional inn experience — private room, in-room kaiseki dinner, soaking in onsen together.